Frequently asked questions

 Yes, using a CSV. file we can add variable data fields to your design.
-Every copy could have a different guests or recipient's name.
+Every copy could have a different guests or recipient's name laser cut of out it.
 A unique ticket number, cloakroom number or even a combination of both as you can add multiple fields to a design.
-You just have to choose a stencil cut font if the project is going to be completely cut out.
+You just have to choose a stencil cut font if the project is going to be completely laser cut out.

 What about engraving, can you do this?

 Yes, laser power can be adjusted so it only partly cuts through a material, you may hear this referred to as raster engraving, this is a really great effect and works particularly well on wood and plastics.
 This can add a really interesting look to your design, always worth asking us to try if you have something you want to experiment with.
 Some papers when they are laser engraved reveal a really interesting core colour, this is an amazing effect.